 Moving the adoption forward

-After you give birth, you’ll have time to make your final choice about the adoption.
+The adoption process after birth includes making hour final choice about the adoption and signing consent paperwork.
 You’ll sign the termination of parental rights after you are discharged from the hospital.
 This helps move the adoption process along and opens the way for the adoptive parents to adopt your child.

 Don’t sign any paperwork until you’re certain about the adoption.
 For some women, giving a baby up for adoption isn’t the best option.
 Some will need to take their baby home as they continue to think about what’s best for them.